vitest-dev/vitest/docs/guide/migration.md

 **Timers**

-Vitest doesn't support jest's legacy timers.
+Vitest doesn't support Jest's legacy timers.

 **it.each**